Jonathan-Sass/converge-preview/README.md

 > Note: This is an active solo project in early development.
-Commits are streamlined for rapid iteration rather than formal PR workflows.
+The current user experience is severely limited by a minimalist data set being used to check functionality.
+Upon completion of a few more foundational features, we will scale datasets used for selection and interaction, and the true scope of Converge will become more evident.
+Please keep in mind the current limitations when viewing this preview.
+> Another Note: To test out this preview of Converge, please follow these steps:
+ - Login via "/" route - No email verification is required, password must contain:
+     -  8 characters, a Capital letter, special character, and a number
+ - Navigate to "/seed" to seed the database with necessary survey question and other data.
+ - That's it, follow the prompts and enjoy!

 # Converge